 Showing feedback and strategy adjustments every week.
 You'll know what's happening with your listing without chasing us for updates.

 We price your home strategically against BOTH resale comps and new construction options, then market the advantages builders can't offer.
+Price 3-5% below comparable new builds to win.

 Location within the neighborhood matters too.
 Corner lots, cul-de-sacs, and homes backing to green space or water features command premiums and move quicker.